Identity Theft Protection Tips

 - Make sure your computer is up to date including operating system, software, browser versions and plug-ins.

-- Install a personal firewall, like IBM Trusteer Rapport, on your computer and keep anti-virus software installed and updated.
+- Install a personal firewall on your computer and keep anti-virus software installed and updated.

 - Make backup copies of important systems and data.